Esri/TRIRIGA-Indoors-FME-ETL/README.md

 typically do not come georeferenced (i.e. no real-world X/Y/Z location).

 1. Add a new map to your ArcGIS Pro project.

 2. Change the coordinate system of the map.
 Right-click on Map in the Contents pane and select Properties.

 3. Under Coordinate Systems change the CurrentXY Coordinate System to an appropriate coordinate system for your site.

 ![](media/image5.png){width="5.5in" height="3.0520833333333335in"}

 4. Add the first floor CAD drawing from your desired facility to the map.
-In the \"Map\" tab, \"Layer\" group, click the \"Add Data\" button, then choose the CAD file
+In the \"Map\" tab, \"Layer\" group, click the \"Add Data\" button, then choose the CAD file.

 5. Select one of the CAD layers in the Contents pane.
 The CAD Layer Manage tab appears.
 Click it.